snarfed/django-salmon/README.rst

 .. _PyCrypto: http://pycrypto.org/

-** NOTE: ** This is a work in progress and at the moment is not functional.
+** NOTE: ** This is a work in progress and at the moment only supports a very specific protocol flow with limited kinds of data.